 2. Grease the tins well and line the bottoms with baking paper to avoid any trouble in removing the cakes from the pans.

-The trickier part was turning it into a layer cake and decorating it “semi-naked” style.
+The trickier part in the whole process was turning the layers into a cake and decorating it “semi-naked” style.

 Assembling and decorating your Chocolate Layer Cake